jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 # Selecting Appropriate Hardware

-This page covers what you need to know in order to select appropriate hardware for a Jellyfin server and take full advantage of its features (e. g. hardware acceleration).
+This page covers what you need to know in order to select the appropriate hardware for a Jellyfin server and take full advantage of its features (e. g. hardware acceleration).

 ## TL;DR